wecodemore/wp-downloader/README.md

 When Composer is ran to update WordPress, old installation files are deleted, but `/wp-content` dir and `wp-config.php` (if found in WP root folder) are not touched.

-If Composer is setup to place plugins and themes inside `/wp-content`, they will be updated, when needed, by Composer.
+If Composer is setup to place plugins and themes inside `/wp-content`, they will be updated when needed, by Composer.

 --------